-Phil currently lives in San Francisco's Sunset District with his wife, Susan Sun.
+Phil currently lives in San Francisco's Sunset District with his wife, Susan Sun and their daughter Isabella.

 STAFF COMPOSITION

 The Office of the Assessor-Recorder is proud to have a hard-working, devoted staff.
 As indicated in the chart below, the staff comes from a variety of cultural backgrounds.